simo90evo/python/README.md

 My excercises in python

-What I need and musst to remember!!
+What I need and must to remember!!

 python is really powerfull, amazing!!